torchnyu/blog/_drafts/2019-12-25-surprisingly-functional.md

 immutability, C# is adding non nullable types, and so on.

-I won't go as far as to say that functional programming knowledge is absolutely necessary, but it's certainly moving in that direction.
+I won't go as far as to say that functional programming knowledge is absolutely necessary.
 I will say that functional programming is incredibly fun, interesting and will certainly make you a more informed programmer, if not a better one.

+# What Is Functional Programming?

+Functional programming is a paradigm of programming based around functions, immutable data and declarative programming.
+I'll define each of these terms in succession.

 # But...why?